taylor-abbas/CF-Scraper/README.md

 # CF-Crawler

-A very basic Codeforces Crawler that visually represents your codeforces submissions and contests data.
+A Codeforces Crawler that visually represents your codeforces submissions and contests data.

 ## How to run: